2011 Winter Deaflympics: Bidding and organization

-Vysoke Tatry was selected as the host city for the 17th Winter Deaflympics which was approved by the 39th Congress of International Committee of Sports for the Deaf on 4 January 2005 in Australia, Melbourne just before the 2005 Summer Deaflympics.
+Vysoke Tatry was selected as the host city for the 17th Winter Deaflympics as a replacement of Vancouver which was approved by the 39th Congress of International Committee of Sports for the Deaf on 4 January 2005 in Australia, Melbourne just before the 2005 Summer Deaflympics.
 About 438 athletes and 25 countries were estimated to compete in the multi-sport event.

 Crisis and controversies

-The 2011 Winter Games was also temporarily cancelled by the Comite International des Sports des Sourds on 11 May 2010 due to the delay in arrangements for the commencement of the Winter Games.
+The 2011 Winter Games were also temporarily cancelled by the Comite International des Sports des Sourds on 11 May 2010, due to the delay in arrangements for the commencement of the Winter Games.
 Apart from the lack of preparations, it was revealed that the President of the Deaflympic Organizing Committee of Slovakia involved in the fraud scam (accused of diverting in excess of 1.7 million euros) relating to the funds which was transferred to the Deaflympic Committee of Slovakia by other national deaf sports federations was misused by the Committee and the President of the Federation.
 The ICSD filed a criminal complaint against him and against the Committee demanding the reimbursement of the funds in order to cover the hotel accommodations and other relevant expenditures for the arrangement of the multi-sporting event.
 In 2011 August, Jaromir Ruda was sentenced to 13 years in prison for also involving in 11 other fraud cases.
 The FIR also resulted in the suspension of the Deaflympic Committee of Slovakia and the ICSD decided to skip the planned Winter Games after the ICSD couldn't able to refund the sufficient funds.